Working With Difficult Emotions: An Emergency Toolkit

 Next time your inner demon--anxiety or depression for example-- rears its ugly head, try this emergency repair kit to gently guide yourself back from the abyss.

-emergency tool kit for working with difficult emotions:
+Emergency tool kit for working with difficult emotions:

 1. Stop everything.
 Don’t act.
 Sit with it and see if it can be tolerated.